 5. Trust yourself and your employees

-Allowing your staff to work from home does come with a certain level of trust.
-Similarity, if you work from home, you’ve got to trust yourself.
-There should be no nipping out for a game of golf just because the sun’s shining.
+Even without a reason like the Coronavirus, allowing your staff to work from home does come with a certain level of trust.
+Similarly, if you work from home, you’ve got to trust yourself.
+There should be no 40-minute breaks to watch your favourite Netflix show or to read a section of your current crime novel.
 So maybe keep an eye on employees’ deadlines and workload just to make sure they’re still being productive.

 Are you looking for some extra guidance for your business?
-TAB cares about business owners – find out more about TAB’s business support services.
+TAB cares about business owners – find out more about TAB’s business support and advice.